Ankita6332/DL_Licenseplaterecognition/README.md

 3. Data related to all possible characters in the License plates were also collected and performed Image augmentation to perform the training on multiple permutaions of each image.
 We had nearly 1000 images per character.

-You can download the datasets from this [link](https://drive.google.com/drive/folders/1G7x2Bn7z8MKFA6PdnLFGvOWvH7DOjLQw?usp=sharing).
-This folder contains all three datasets for Cars, License Plates and Characters

 A few more images are also included in the dataset.
 We have used [LabelImg](https://github.com/tzutalin/labelImg) annotation tool to annotate license plates and the characters in the license plates.

 ![LabelImg](screenshots/labelImg.png "Label Image")

-## Annotations Conversion
-The dataset we found has annotations compatible with ImageNet.
-We have written a method to convert these annotations into labels required by YoloV3 training.
-[Link here](Traning_Python/Yolo_LicensePlateDetection/annotations_xml_to_txt.py)

 ## Test Train Split
 As we have limited set of images and considering how hard it is to manually annotate these images, we have chosen to split the data into 90% for training and 10% for testing.